National membership

 Education must be affordable and accessible to all.
 Yet for too many of us, the higher education costs to become educators has meant years and even decades of student debt.
 This system is working for the student loan providers and banks, but not for us.
 It is time to cancel our student debt.

 Recent changes mean more educators qualify for student loan forgiveness.
 Find out if you qualify for Public Service Loan Forgiveness.
-Also, download a fact sheet from NEA on navigating student deb.
+Also, download a fact sheet from NEA on navigating student debt.

 Office hours for paraeducators

-In an effort to increase communication and strengthen collaboration between the Professional Educator Standards Board (PESB) and Washington paraeducators, Liisa Preslan, from PESB's Paraeducator Workforce and Development, will host virtual office hours every Wednesday at 3 p.m. to hear directly from paraeducators in our state.
+In an effort to increase communication and strengthen collaboration between the Professional Educator Standards Board (PESB) and Washington paraeducators, PESB's Paraeducator Team is holding road shows to hear directly from paraeducators in our state.
 Comments, ideas and questions on all things paraprofessional-related, such as training for the Fundamental Course of Study, training for the General Paraeducator Certificate, eCert, clock hours and more, are welcome.

 Working for a living wage